pypeit/PypeIt/doc/deimos.rst

 Flat Fielding
 -------------

-When using the LVDMC long silt mask, it is common for the widest slits to have saturated flat fields.
+When using the *LVMslitC* mask, it is common for the widest slits to have saturated flat fields.
 If so, the code will exit during flat fielding.
 You can skip over them as described in :ref:`flat_fielding:Saturated Slits`.